Start with LOLA POP™

 More than 97%

-of Americans have detectable levels of PFAS in their blood (CDC NHANES, 2024).
+of Americans have detectable levels of "forever chemicals" (PFAS) in their blood (CDC, National Report on Human Exposure to Environmental Chemicals).

 39,000–52,000

-microplastic particles estimated to be consumed annually by the average American through food and inhalation, with bottled water adding tens of thousands more compared with tap water (Cox et al., 2019).
+microplastic particles estimated to be consumed annually through food and inhalation in the U.S., depending on age and sex, with bottled water adding tens of thousands more compared with tap water (Cox et al., 2019).

 The research is also encouraging.
 It shows that when certain exposures are reduced, the body responds, though the timeline varies by compound.
 For compounds with short half-lives—phthalates, BPA, certain pesticides—the body can eliminate some of them within days (Rudel et al., 2011; Lu et al., 2006; Fagan et al., 2020).
-For others, like heavy metals and PFAS, the timeline is longer (Olsen et al., 2007; ATSDR, 2020)—and for these, reducing what comes in is the meaningful intervention.
+For others, like heavy metals and PFAS, the timeline is longer (Olsen et al., 2007; ATSDR, 2020)—and for these, reducing your exposure is the meaningful intervention.

 Why You Should Hunt For Microplastics

-A 2024 peer-reviewed scoping review found that microplastics have been detected in 8 of 12 human organ systems—including cardiovascular, digestive, endocrine, integumentary, lymphatic, respiratory, reproductive, and urinary—as well as in breast milk, meconium, semen, stool, sputum, and urine (Roslan et al., 2024).
-Other studies have detected microplastics in human blood (Leslie et al., 2022), placenta (Ragusa et al., 2021), and carotid artery plaques, where their presence was associated with a higher risk of cardiovascular events compared to plaques without microplastics detected (Marfella et al., 2024, NEJM).
+A 2024 peer-reviewed scoping review found that microplastics have been detected in 8 of 12 human organ systems—including the cardiovascular, digestive, endocrine, integumentary, lymphatic, respiratory, reproductive, and urinary systems—as well as in breast milk, meconium, semen, stool, sputum, and urine (Roslan et al., 2024).
+Other studies have detected microplastics in human blood (Leslie et al., 2022) and placenta (Ragusa et al., 2021), and in carotid artery plaques, where their presence was associated with a higher risk of cardiovascular events compared with plaques where none were detected (Marfella et al., 2024, NEJM).

 2,000